murphyka/murphyka.github.io/_pages/projects.md

 Using tools we've developed to characterize the nature of distributed information, we are studying how agents acquire information and deceive their opponents.

+**Research highlights:**
+- [*InfoChess: A Game of Adversarial Inference and a Laboratory for Quantifiable Information Control,*](https://arxiv.org/abs/2604.15373) Accepted at Adaptive and Learning Agents Workshop, AAMAS 2026.

 </div>

 </div>